Optimal $(2,\delta)$ Locally Repairable Codes via Punctured Simplex Codes: Preliminaries

-The following lemma is a slight modification of \cite[Lemma(5.3.1)]{IntroToCoding}. \begin{lemma}[\cite{IntroToCoding}, Lemma(5.3.1)] Let a and s be positive integers and $\bm{x}$ be a vector of length $m$ over $\Fq$ with wt$(\bm{x})=a$.
+The following lemma is a slight modification of \cite[Lemma(5.3.1)]{IntroToCoding}.
+It will be applied frequently to determine the minimum distance of the codes. \begin{lemma}[\cite{IntroToCoding}, Lemma(5.3.1)] Let $a,s,w$ be integers satisfying $s\geq 1$, $0\leq a\leq s$, $1\leq w\leq s$ and $\bm{x}$ be a vector of length $s$ over $\Fq$ with wt$(\bm{x})=a$.
 Then we have \end{lemma}